erickhun/blog/content/posts/google-photos-backup-to-anywhere.md

 If their AI robot determines that any of these services might lead to the closure of your entire Google account, you could lose all your photos and videos tomorrow.

 I love Google Photos.
-It's probably the best app for viewing and searching photos and videos today.
-You can easily manage photos and videos.
+It's probably the best mobile app for viewing and searching photos and videos today.
+You can also easily share photos and videos to your friends.
 Their editing tools are also great and very user-friendly.
-However, you wouldn't want to find yourself in a situation where you've lost all your cherished memories.
-Backing up Google Photos isn't straightforward, which is why I've created this guide to help :)
+However, the risk of losing  all your cherished memories because a random bot decided so isn't something I like to think about, and you neither.
+Backing up Google Photos data isn't quite straightforward, which is why I've created this guide to help :)

-## 1. Export your photo with Google Takeout to dropbox
+## 1. Export your photo with Google Takeout

 Go to Google Takeout and export your Google Photos data.
 For the export option, I recommend selecting the 10 GB size per zip file.
 The first time I tried to export, I chose the 50 GB size option, but it failed after 24 hours. 😅 I retried with a smaller file size, 10 GB, and it worked.
 Google Takeout also offers the option to send your data to another backup provider, such as Dropbox or OneDrive.